jadecobra/gym/python_tdd/docs/07_FUNCTIONS.md

     def passthrough_with_positional_arguments(*arguments):
         return arguments
     ```
     the terminal updates to show passing tests.
 But wait, what is a starred expression? it is a way to represent multiple arguments with one.
-For now we trust in the evidence that it works, until we understand it better
+For now we trust in the evidence that it works, until we understand it better.
+You can also [read about arbitrary argument lists](https://docs.python.org/3/tutorial/controlflow.html#arbitrary-argument-lists)

 ## Functions with keyword arguments